emilybache/GildedRose-Refactoring-Kata/csharp.xUnit/README.md

-# Gilded Rose starting position in C# NUnit
+# Gilded Rose starting position in C# xUnit

 ## Build the project